ThomPoppins/MERN-Enterprise-Search/README.md

 ![Profile Picture Modal Preview](https://github.com/ThomPoppins/MERN_STACK_PROJ./blob/main/screenshots/004.png?raw=true)

 If the user wants can he/she still change their mind and choose a different one or cancel the upload because the image is not yet uploaded.
-The image preview is a Base64 binary image **BLOB** file in the browser memory.
+The image preview is a Base64 URL encoded image.

 #### BLOB image

 > **Definition:** A binary large object (BLOB or blob) is a collection of binary data stored as a single entity.
 Blobs are typically images, audio or other multimedia objects, though sometimes binary executable code is stored as a blob.

-The Base64 BLOB image is converted from the image file value in the form data and then the string is set to be the `src` value of the preview `img`.

 ```javascript
 <img src={blobValueString} />